 A Battery Ready Solar Power System

 There is a significant difference between “upgradeable” and “compatible” or “ready” in terms of hardware.
-As well as having a compatible inverter, a truly battery ready solar power system will also have a power meter already installed.
+As well as having a compatible inverter, a battery ready solar power system will also have a power meter in place.

-A power meter is a is a bidirectional device that optimises self-consumption of solar generated electricity and records the household‘s energy production and usage patterns.
+The necessary meter is a bidirectional device that optimises self-consumption of solar generated electricity and records the household‘s energy production and usage patterns.

 These devices also communicate data via a household’s internet connection to a central secure server.
-The household can then access user-friendly reports via a web interface using a computer or hand held device such as a cell phone or a tablet.
+You can then access user-friendly reports via a web interface using a computer or hand held device such as a phone or tablet.

-The power meter is not only important as part of a battery system, but also in the lead-up to it being installed as it will indicate the amount of storage capacity required and help confirm if a battery system will be a wise investment.
+The power meter is not only important as part of a battery system, but also in the lead-up to system installation.
+It indicates the amount of storage capacity necessary and helps confirm if a battery system will be a wise investment.

 Compatibility Isn’t Just About Components